-Finally we head to Asia to examine the rising interests in cross-border remote work.
-APAC has always been a diverse mix of cultures and people but with the strict local & border restrictions brought on by the pandemic, some decided to leave their origins of employment to work remotely from their home countries over the past two years.
+For the final part of our remote work series, we head to Asia to examine the rising interest in cross-border remote work.
+APAC has always been a diverse mix of cultures and people.
+Over the past two years, with the strict local and border restrictions brought on by the pandemic, some decided to leave their cities of employment to work remotely from their home countries.

 This ‘forced’ workplace experiment has generally been viewed as a success.
-In fact many companies are considering how to incorporate it permanently, as well as what they should do with the compensation for remote workers.
+In fact, many companies are considering how to incorporate it permanently, as well as what they should do with compensation for remote workers.

 Comparing Jakarta to Singapore

 Let’s examine a case involving an Indonesian national previously working in Singapore.
 For family reasons, she would like to continue to work out of her hometown Jakarta after her employer, a consulting firm, has re-opened their Singapore office.
 This individual has been with the firm as a senior account manager for five years and earns an annual salary of SGD 100,000.
 Her employer has identified her as a high-potential member of the organization and determined that she could continue to perform her role from Indonesia.
-However, upon research of the local rate of pay for an equivalent role in Jakarta, it was planning to adjust her annual salary to IDR 400,000,000 - approximately SGD 37,000, a 63% pay cut!
+However, after researching the local rate of pay for an equivalent role in Jakarta, it was planning to adjust her annual salary to IDR 400,000,000—approximately SGD 37,000—a 63% pay cut!

 There is no way she would accept the offer, right?